 The Liberal Jewish community of Luxembourg as you see it today is only possible thanks to the constant strength, unwavering support, and the vision of some of the many people who have dedicated so much time into helping us grow and guiding us.

-Rabbi Alexander was born in Dushanbe, Tajikistan, and grew up in the Russian North.
-In 2015 he graduated from Abraham Geiger College in Berlin-Potsdam with rabbinic ordination and from the University of Potsdam with a Master of Arts in Jewish Studies.
-Before joining Abraham Geiger College Rabbi Alexander studied in different yeshivot in Russia and Israel and was a fellow at Paideia – The European Institute for Jewish Studies in Stockholm.
-During his rabbinic training, he worked as a rabbinic intern in Hamburg, Vienna, and Ridgewood, New Jersey.
+Rabbi Alexander Grodensky was born in Dushanbe, Tajikistan, and grew up in northern Russia.
+He received rabbinical ordination from Abraham Geiger College (Berlin/Potsdam) in 2015 and an M.A. in Jewish Studies from the University of Potsdam.
+Before attending Abraham Geiger College, he studied in yeshivot in Russia and Israel and was a fellow at Paideia – The European Institute for Jewish Studies in Stockholm.
+During his rabbinical training he served as a student rabbi in Hamburg, Vienna, and Ridgewood, New Jersey.

-In addition to his rabbinic training and Jewish Studies, Rabbi Alexander holds graduate degrees in Public Administration from the Russian Academy of National Economy and Public Administration in St. Petersburg and in Management from Lauder Business School in Vienna.
+In addition to his training in Jewish theology, Rabbi Grodensky holds graduate degrees in Public Administration (Russian Academy of National Economy and Public Administration, St. Petersburg) and in Management (Lauder Business School, Vienna).

-Rabbi Alexander is as a member of the Central Conference of American Rabbis (CCAR), the principal organisation of liberal rabbis worldwide, and of the General Rabbinical Conference of Germany (Allgemeine Rabbinerkonferenz Deutschland – ARK).
-His further engagements include supporting emerging liberal Jewish communities in Europe, currently in Ljubljana, Slovenia.
+Rabbi Grodensky is a member of the Central Conference of American Rabbis (CCAR) and the General Rabbinical Conference of Germany (Allgemeine Rabbinerkonferenz, ARK).
+He chairs the Liberal Rabbinical Association (Liberale Rabbinervereinigung) and serves as Vice Chair of the European Union for Progressive Judaism (EUPJ), supporting emerging liberal Jewish communities across Europe.

-Rabbi Alexander is actively involved in the inter-religious dialogue in Luxembourg and Europe-wide.
-Among others, he is the advisor to the board of the Lutheran European Commission on Church and Judaism.
+He is actively involved in interreligious dialogue in Luxembourg and across Europe and serves as an advisor to the board of the Lutheran European Commission on Church and Judaism.

 He is married to Isak Schneider.